 How to Make a Mushroom Farm in Minecraft

 Mushrooms are a plant that can be found above and below ground in the world of Minecraft.
-They’re useful as a food item for making Stew or Rabbit Stew, but did you know there’s more to them than that?
+They’re useful as a food item for making stew or rabbit stew, but did you know there’s more to them than that?

 Mushrooms are one of the many components in Potion brewing.

 Where to Find Mushrooms in Minecraft

 How to find and grow either of these variants differs.
-Both types can be divided into Red and Brown Mushrooms, which can be used equally.
+Both types can be divided into red and brown mushrooms, which can be used equally.

-Most commonly they can be found in the Swamp, Old Growth Taiga, or Mushroom Field biomes above ground.
-Scarcely they can be found on patches of Dirt within caves.
+Most commonly they can be found in the swamp, old growth taiga, or mushroom field biomes above ground.
+Scarcely they can be found on patches of dirt within caves.

-The Nether is another dark place where Mushrooms prefer to grow and do so in much larger numbers.
+The Nether is another dark place where mushrooms prefer to grow and do so in much larger numbers.

-To harvest regular Mushrooms is relatively easy.
+To harvest regular mushrooms is relatively easy.
 Hitting them with your hand or any tool will break the mushroom and allow you to harvest it.

-Huge Mushrooms are very easy to spot.
-They are about the size of regular Trees in the game, standing at a minimum of 5 blocks to a maximum of 7 blocks tall.
+Huge mushrooms are very easy to spot.
+They are about the size of regular trees in the game, standing at a minimum of 5 blocks to a maximum of 7 blocks tall.

-Each piece of a Huge Mushroom’s canopy is a Mushroom Block which can be broken using just your hand or any other tool at your disposal.
+Each piece of a huge mushroom’s canopy is called a mushroom block and it can be broken using just your hand or any other tool at your disposal.

 How to Farm Mushrooms in Minecraft

-The Mushrooms you have collected can be grown on your farm in two different ways.
+The mushrooms you have collected can be grown on your farm in two different ways.
 You can grow them in their small or huge variants.